TheFoodForest/California-Renewable-Predictions-with-FB-Prophet/README.md

 -
 -[Scott Clark](https://github.com/scottinsactown)
   - Contributed to ETL process and database set-up
-  - Created some of the visualizations in analysis
+  - Created some of the visualizations in renewable production and energy demand analysis

 PROJECT STILL IN DEVELOPMENT
 -